On the Merge of k-NN Graph: Experiments

 \subsubsection{Comparison to Graph-based Approaches}

 In the first evaluation, the performance of H-Merge is compared to other state-of-the-art graph-based approaches, namely HNSW~\cite{pami18:yury}, SPTAG~\cite{sptag}, and KGraph~\cite{weidong}.
 For KGraph, the approximate \textit{k}-NN graph is built by NN-Descent.
 An enhanced hill-climbing~\cite{icai11:kiana} procedure is adopted to perform the NN search over the approximate \textit{k}-NN graph.
 Each \textit{k}-NN graph in the graph hierarchy produced by H-Merge is diversified by Alg.~\ref{alg:gd}.
 In addition, in order to investigate the impact of hierarchical structure in H-Merge, another run for H-Merge is undertaken.
-In this run, the bottom layer graph that is produced by H-Merge and diversified by by Alg.~\ref{alg:gd} is directly used for the NN search.
+In this run, the bottom layer graph that is produced by H-Merge and diversified by Alg.~\ref{alg:gd} is directly used for the NN search.
 The search procedure is basically the same as the second phase search (described in Section~\ref{sec:srch}) except that the seeds are randomly selected.
 This run is given as ``Flat H-Merge''.
-On dataset Kosarak, the performance from HNSW and SPTAG is not reported because \textit{Jaccard} distance is not integrated with the package (HNSW) or simply infeasible for the approach (SPTAG).
-Instead, the performance from Inverted-File is reported as it is believed to be effective for high dimensional sparse dataset.
+On datasets NUSWide and Kosarak, the performance from SPTAG is not reported because $\kappa^2$ distance and \textit{Jaccard} distance are infeasible for SPTAG.
+Instead, the performance from Inverted-File is reported on Kosarak as it is believed to be effective for the high dimensional sparse datasets.

+For H-Merge and KGraph, the hyper-parameter \textit{k} is fixed to \textit{40} across all the datasets.
+On the one hand, this setting is recommended in~\cite{dpg:wenli}.
+On the other hand, our offline test confirms that this setting makes a good trade-off between the search quality and efficiency.
+In HNSW, parameters \textit{M} and \textit{efConstruction} are set to \textit{20} and \textit{128} respectively.
+Parameter \textit{M} is the allowed connections to each sample, which is comparable to the allowed neighbors in a diversified graph~\cite{dpg:wenli}.
+Since the allowed neighbors in our diversified H-Merge bottom graph are set to $k/2$ (\textit{i.e., 20}), the parameter settings in H-Merge and HNSW are comparable.
+An offline test on \textit{M} and \textit{efConstruction} with different settings also confirm that current settings are appropriate across different datasets.
+In SPTAG, most of the parameters except for \textit{TPTNumber} follow the default settings.
+Parameter \textit{TPTNumber} is set to \textit{8}, which improves search performance on most datasets while reducing index construction time.